notRyuk/TechnophilesAPI/README.md

 - Creating awareness blogs about Disaster Management and organizing mock drills
 - Providing status of each registered rehabilitation organizations and active ranger

 The Technophiles API serves as the backend to the the KeyBlue Android app and website.
-The documenation for the API can be found [here](https://techophilesapi.herokuapp.com/BlogObject.html)
+The documentation for the API can be found [here](https://technophilesapi.herokuapp.com/BlogObject.html)

 ## More about KeyBlue

 - Service is provided in multiple languages to ensure inclusivity and reach.
-- Ensures credibility through a verificaion system.
+- Ensures credibility through a verification system.
 - Provides real-time assistance via Bluetooth technology connecting all nearby rehabilitation organizations and rangers in the disaster prone areas.
 - Uses the latest industry-standard technology stack to provide the smoothest experience to the user.
-- Bridges the connectivity gap between the rescuers and the rescuees through affilation with NGOs.
+- Bridges the connectivity gap between the rescuers and the rescuees through affiliation with NGOs.

 ## Basic API Usage